transmute-industries/context/element/index.md

 # Element

 Element is an experimental DID Method, built using the Sidetree protocol, IPFS and Ethereum.
 Development is supported by the DIF, Microsoft and Consensys.
+You can learn more about it [here](https://github.com/decentralized-identity/element).

 Element supports a number of public key types which are not currently supported by the W3C, despite being listed in the DID Spec.